tensorflow/java/CONTRIBUTING.md

 ### Generating Java Bindings

 After upgrading the TensorFlow library, you need to regenerate all Java bindings that depends on the native code.
 That includes Java protos, C API bindings (JavaCPP) and operator classes.
-You can trigger the regeneration of these bindings with the Maven command `mvn clean install -Pgenerating -Djavacpp.platform.host`.
+You can trigger the regeneration of these bindings with the Maven command `mvn clean install -Pgenerating`.

 This will trigger a small Bazel build of the TensorFlow sources to regenerate the Java protos, so make sure your [environment](CONTRIBUTING.md#native-builds) is setup properly.